ACrispyCookie/ColonyVotes/README.md

 # ColonyVotes
-A custom vote listener which supports offline voting and per server rewards.
+A spigot plugin that handles voting and implements:
-Installed on both spigot and bungeecord servers.
+  - Offline voting
+  - Per gamemode rewards